Narendra-94/Narendra-94/README.md

 🚀 I'm a <b>Software Engineer at eGain Communication Pvt.
 Ltd</b>, fueling the creation of cutting-edge tech.

-💻 Passionate about React.js and JavaScript, I'm all about crafting mind-blowing user experiences.
+💻 Passionate about <b>React.js and JavaScript</b>, I'm all about crafting mind-blowing user experiences.

 ⚡️ Building interactive web apps with React.js is my jam.
 I'm always in the know with the latest trends.